blacksmithgu/obsidian-dataview/docs/docs/queries/dql-js-inline.md

 You have `= length(filter(link(dateformat(date(today), "yyyy-MM-dd")).file.tasks, (t) => !t.completed))` tasks to do. `= choice(date(today).weekday > 5, "Take it easy!", "Time to get work done!")`
 ~~~

-!!! hint "Saving Inline DQL in metadata fields"
-    You can store a Inline DQL inside a field for reusability with some limitations.
-Read more about it in [the FAQ](../../resources/faq#can-i-save-the-result-of-a-query-for-reusability).

 ## Dataview JS

 The dataview [JavaScript API](../../api/intro) gives you the full power of JavaScript and provides a DSL for pulling